slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

 publishing attestations, by publishing it as part of the source repository release.

-Long-term, in order to maintain a single dependency on the artifact repository already in use, repositories should gain support for both uploading and distributing the build attestation alongside the artifact.
+Long-term, in order to maintain a single dependency on the package registry already in use, repositories should gain support for both uploading and distributing the build attestation alongside the artifact.

-Short term, consumers of build artifacts can bootstrap a manual policy by using the source repository only for projects that publish all artifacts and attestations to the source repository, and later extend this to all artifacts published to the artifact repository via the canonical installation tools once a given ecosystem supports them.
+Short term, consumers of build artifacts can bootstrap a manual policy by using the source repository only for projects that publish all artifacts and attestations to the source repository, and later extend this to all artifacts published to the package registry via the canonical installation tools once a given ecosystem supports them.

 ## Immutability of attestations